Immix

 <EventType>SystemEvent</EventType>

-<ExtraText>Battery recovery.
+<ExtraText>Battery RECOVERY.
 Estimated time remaining: {{ time_remaining }} minutes.
 Voltage: {{ battery_voltage }}V. Remaining capacity: {{ percent_remaining }}%</ExtraText>

 <DateTime>{{ timestamp }}</DateTime>